mc2-project/mc2/docs/install.rst

 Installation
 ============

-Opaque Client is written in both C++ and Python.
+MC\ :sup:`2` Client is written in both C++ and Python.
 As a result, we'll have to first build the C++ source, and then build and install the Python package.

 1. Install dependencies.